bvillasen/blog/ay9/_posts/2019-01-09-week1_reading_material.md

 [ LINK TO PDF DOCUMENT ]( https://ttt.astro.su.se/~ez/kurs/gradU/DM.pdf )

-The link above points to a
+The link above points to a good Introduction to Dark Matter.
+Feel free to not pay to much attention to equations for now.
+Also **ignore section 1.7 and 1.8**.

+Any questions, just send me a message:  <brvillas@ucsc.edu>